kulia/voltage-current-logger/README.md

 It is possible to use the chrome plugin [markdown Preview](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd?hl=en) to read .md files offline.

+The text here is mostly based on the paper ``Understanding the requirements for acquisition of real-time data under distorted conditions in a Microgrid''.

 # Voltage and Current Logger

 An description of a simple voltage and current logger that is deployed at CST - Royal University of Bhutan.